Duke of York: History

 The sixth creation of the Dukedom of York (without being combined with Albany) was for Prince George, second son of the, then current, Prince of Wales, the future King Edward VII.
 He was created Duke of York following the death of his elder brother, Prince Albert Victor, Duke of Clarence and Avondale.
 The title merged with the Crown when George succeeded his father as King George V.

 The seventh creation was for Prince Albert, second son of King George V, and younger brother of the future King Edward VIII.
 Albert came unexpectedly to the throne when his brother abdicated, and took the name George VI, the Dukedom then merging into the Crown.

 The title was created for the eighth time for Prince Andrew, second son of Queen Elizabeth II.
-As of 2022, the only legitimate offspring are his two daughters from his marriage to Sarah, Duchess of York.
-Thus, if he has no future (legitimate) sons, the title will again become extinct—reverting to the Crown—upon his death.
+As a result of his marriage to Sarah, Duchess of York, his only legitimate issue are two daughters: Princess Beatrice and Princess Eugenie.
+As he had no legitimate sons during his tenure, the title would have again become extinct and reverted to the Crown upon his death.

+Andrew stepped back from royal duties in 2019 following an episode of the BBC's news and current affairs programme Newsnight, in which he was interviewed about his relationship with Jeffrey Epstein, the American financier and convicted sex offender.
+On 17 October 2025, following discussions with the King, Andrew agreed to cease using his titles of Duke of York, Earl of Inverness and Baron Killyleagh, although legally he still held them.
+On 30 October 2025 Buckingham Palace issued a statement announcing that King Charles III had begun a "formal process" to remove Andrew's style, titles, and honours.
+His name was subsequently removed from the Roll of the Peerage which means the title cannot be used on official documents, though he legally remains Duke of York, Earl of Inverness, and Baron Killyleagh, because depriving a person of the peerage requires parliamentary action, and removal of a peer's name from the Roll of the Peerage does not extinguish the peerage.
+The dukedom has not been returned to the Crown and if Andrew were to have a son, that son would inherit the dukedom.